 If you are an EU citizen (except Irish and British citizens) in this situation, then the UK Government has confirmed that you will be protected.

 This means that if you live in the Republic of Ireland but work in Belfast then you will be able to continue to do so.
 We don't yet have any information on what you will need to do to register as a frontier worker (as you won't meet the residency requirements for Settled Status).
-We expect that you will be able to continue as you are now until at least the end of the implementation period on 31 December 2020.
+We expect that you will be able to continue as you are now until at least the end of any agreed implementation period.

 If an EU national has worked in various member states and acquired private pension rights in those various states and now lives in the UK, each will have accrued on the basis of the law in the relevant member state, and the member will retain a right to a deferred pension from each of those private pensions.